 It is likely that your underlying heart condition will have more influence on your ability to exercise than the presence of your ICD.
 Your underlying heart condition may limit your exercise due to shortness of breath, fatigue or chest pain - these should not be ignored.

 Physical activity and exercise should be progressed slowly.
-The key is to avoid becoming too breathless during exercise, as this will sap your strength and make your heart work too hard.
+The key is to avoid becoming too breathless during exercise, as this will deplete your strength and make your heart work too hard.
 All exercise sessions should start with a warm-up and finish with a cool-down period, both of which should last for approximately ten minutes, so that your body and heart have time to adjust.